 "What is life?" – This fundamental question has been occupying mankind for centuries.
 Quite recently, research areas located especially at the interface between the natural and life sciences emerged that provide new insights on this question: biophysics, synthetic biology and systems chemistry explore and develop artificial cell systems no longer definable as living or non-living.
 With the help of modern techniques biological cells can be mapped and analyzed.
 Scientists increasingly succeed in simulating processes of life within artificial systems or in developing novel artificial systems based on basic principles of life.

 These approaches seek a better understanding of fundamental principles of life, and in doing so they open up intriguing and novel perspectives on life to complement the philosophical view.
-With its initiative the Volkswagen Foundation aims to support unique and excellent projects at the interface between the natural and life sciences with this particular focus.
+With its initiative the Volkswagen Foundation aimed to support unique and excellent projects at the interface between the natural and life sciences with this particular focus.

 Scope of Funding